blank0826/AI-CheckersGame/README.md

 ### <ins>Capturing Movement Rules</ins><br />
 **While capturing:**<br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
-To capture the opponent’s piece, a man moves from one square over a diagonally adjacent and forward square that is occupied by an opponent’s piece and on to a vacant square immediately beyond it.
-On completion of the jump the captured piece is removed from the board.<br />
+To capture the opponent’s piece, a man moves from one square over a diagonally adjacent and forward square that is occupied by an opponent’s piece and onto a vacant square immediately beyond it.
+On completion of the jump, the captured piece is removed from the board.<br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
-The capturing movement of a king is similar to a man, but it can move both directions, forward and backward direction.<br />
+The capturing movement of a king is similar to a man, but it can move in both directions, forward and backward direction.<br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.
 The capturing move of the piece (man or king) is continued until all the jumps are completed.<br /><br />
 **Exception: if a man reaches the king-row by means of a capturing move, it then becomes a king but may not make any further jumps in the same turn.**<br /><br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7.
 All capturing moves are compulsory, whether offered actively or passively.
-If there are two or more ways to jump, a player might select any one he wishes, not necessarily that which gains most pieces.
-Once started, a multiple jump must be carried through to completion.<br /><br />
+If there are two or more ways to jump, a player might select anyone he wishes, not necessarily that which gains most pieces.
+Once started, multiple jumps must be carried through to completion.<br /><br />

 ### <ins>Definition of a Win</ins>